Work With Us!

 - Staff must be familiar with safe motor boat operation (state power boat safety certification required) and able to assist instructors and members in the rigging of DSSA sail boats.

-- CPR and First Aid Certification are preferred.
+- CPR and First Aid Certification are required.

 - Instruction covers sailboat prep, launching, mooring, rigging, safety, maintenance and the theory and practice of safe sailing.